lzim/mtl/splash_page_data_ui_overview.md

-## Splash Page and Data User Interface
+## Data UI and Splash Page

 #### Relevant Shortlinks
 1. [mtl.how/data](https://mtl.how/data)

 ### Background
-The *Modeling to Learn* Splash Pages and Data User Interface are used in both *Modeling to Learn* Red and Blue to view
+The *Modeling to Learn* Data User Interface and Splash Pages are used in both *Modeling to Learn* Red and Blue to view

 ### Splash Page